XR100 Vs TTR125 – Best Beginner Trail Bike?

-The Honda XR100/CRF100 and Yamaha TTR125 are among the most popular beginner bikes.
+The XR100 vs TTR125 is a popular battle among the best beginner bikes.
 Why?
 Because they are easy to ride, have a clutch, and require very little maintenance compared to a motocross bike.
-Change the oil and filter regularly, as well as lubing the chain, and these will last virtually forever.
+Change the oil and filter regularly, as well as lubing the chain, and these trail bikes will last virtually forever.
 So the question is, which one is the better bike?…

 There’s No Replacement For Displacement

-As you would imagine, the TTR125 has a little more power than the XR100.
+As you would imagine, the Yamaha TTR125 has a little more power than the Honda XR100 or CRF100.
 It has quite a bit of torque for being an air-cooled engine, but nothing that will scare you.
 The Honda is very smooth and has a linear power-curve, so no surprises there.
 The flywheels are heavy on both engines, so they are slow to rev and harder to stall, making it great for someone learning how to use the clutch.

 Both bikes have a five-speed transmission with about the same ratios, so not much to dispute there.
 First gears are very low, so you may want to change the gearing (sprockets) once you’re used to riding the dirt bike.